kussakaa/krateroid/README.md

 ```

 ## CREDITS
-- developers of [zig-gamedev](https://github.com/michal-z/zig-gamedev) for their cool library
+- Developers of [zig-gamedev](https://github.com/michal-z/zig-gamedev) for their cool library